All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): Connections to the structural Ramsey theory: Proof of Theorem

 \begin{proof}[Proof of Theorem~\ref{thm:mainstrong}] Given $\str{A}\in \K$, use the fact that $\mathcal E$ has (coherent) EPPA to obtain a (coherent) EPPA-witness $\str{B}_0\in \mathcal E$.
 Let $n=n(\str A, \str B_0)$ be as in the definition of a locally finite subclass and let $\str B_1$ and a homomorphism-embedding $f\colon \str B_1\to \str B_0$ be given by Theorem~\ref{thm:maintree} for $\str A$, $\str B_0$ and $n$.

 Because $\str B_1$ is irreducible structure faithful, it follows that every irreducible structure of $\str B_1$ can be sent by an automorphism to $\str A$.
 We also get that every substructure $\str D\subseteq\str B_1$ on at most $n$ vertices has a homomorphism-embedding to a tree amalgamation of copies of $\str A$.
-Using Observation~\ref{obs:tree-amalgamation_completion}, we obtain $\str E\in \mathcal K$ and a homomorphism-embedding $\str D\to \str E$, by composing these two homomorphism-embedding, we get that every substructure of $\str B_1$ on at most $n$ vertices has a (not necessarily strong) completion in $\K$.
+Using Observation~\ref{obs:tree-amalgamation_completion}, we obtain $\str E\in \mathcal K$ and a homomorphism-embedding $\str D\to \str E$, by composing these two homomorphism-embedding, we get that every substructure of $\str B_1$ on at most $n$ vertices has a (not necessarily strong) completion in $\K$, and Proposition~\ref{prop:strongcompletion} gives us that it has a strong completion in $\K$.

-Now we can use the fact that $\K$ is a locally finite automorphism-preserving subclass of $\mathcal E$ for $\str A$ and $\str B$ and get an EPPA-witness for $\str A$ in $\K$.
-Finally, if $\str B$ was coherent, then this completion is coherent, too, thanks to the moreover part of Definition~\ref{defn:completion}. \end{proof}
+Now we can use the fact that $\K$ is a locally finite automorphism-preserving subclass of $\mathcal E$ to get an automorphism-preserving completion $\str B$ of $\str B_1$.
+Finally, if $\str B_0$ was coherent, then $\str B_1$ and consequently $\str B$ are coherent, too, thanks to the moreover part of Definition~\ref{defn:completion}. \end{proof}